Jeremy from Seymour, Indiana Forges a Fire Poker

 Was the Gentleman from Seymour Indiana Successful?

 Jeremy came away with a great fire poker that he forged on his own.

 He was proud of what he was able to accomplish with no prior experience.

 I think this gift from his wife was a success!

-At Brown County Forge, we have an age limit of 14 years old for our classes.
+At Brown County Forge, we have the following age limits:

 In addition, anyone under the age of 18 must be accompanied by an adult (parent or guardian).